 Secondly, an athlete who hasn’t played in the Palaro for 2 years.

 Was included in the girls.
-At the same time, several gold medalists were not included in the trip.
+At the same time, and did not include several gold medalists in the trip.

 While we haven’t done the data yet on the other countries (that is to come).